asadpiz/org_centos_cloud/README.md

 # OpenStackAnaconda: OpenStack addon for Anaconda Installer

-*This is an addon that enables installation/setup of OpenStack during Linux installation.*
+This is an addon that enables installation/setup of OpenStack during Linux installation.

 [*Background & Motivation*](http://seven.centos.org/2015/07/cloud-in-a-box-centos-openstack-remix/)

-** The remixed CentOS 7 ISO can be obtained from: [TBA]**

 ## Introduction: